Every planar graph with $\Delta\geqslant 8$ is totally $(\Delta+2)$-choosable: Reduction techniques

 \begin{theorem}[\cite{alon1992colorings}] Let $\mathbb{K}$ be a field, and $P\in\mathbb{K}[X_1,\ldots,X_n]$ a multivariate polynomial.
 Let $X_1^{a_1}\cdots X_n^{a_n}$ be a monomial with a non-zero coefficient in $P$, and of maximal degree.
 Then, for any family $S_1,\ldots,S_n$ of subsets of $\mathbb{K}$ satisfying $|S_i|>a_i$ for $i=1,\ldots, n$, there exists a non-zero value of $P$ in $S_1\times\cdots \times S_n$. \end{theorem}

 At first glance, this result has nothing to do with graph coloring.
-The end of this section is devoted to introducing a generic framework that translates graph coloring into an algebraic problem that can be solved using this result.
+We present here a standard generic framework that translates graph coloring into an algebraic problem that can be solved using this result.
 We also explain how to use it to reduce configurations.

 For each uncolored element $x$ in $G$ which is not forgotten, we associate a variable $X$ (we use the same letter but capitalized).
-We denote by $<$ the lexicographic order on the variables.
-The polynomial $P_{G'}$ is then defined as the product of all $(X-Y)$ when $X<Y$ and $x$ and $y$ are adjacent uncolored vertices of $\mathcal{T}(G)$.
+We fix an arbitrary order $<$ on the variables.
+The polynomial $P_{G'}$ is then defined as the product of all $(X-Y)$ when $X<Y$ and $x$ and $y$ are adjacent and not forgotten uncolored vertices of $\mathcal{T}(G)$.
 Observe that each possible coloring of $G$ gives an evaluation of $P_{G'}$ by replacing each variable $X$ with the color of the corresponding element $x$.
 Moreover, observe that $P_{G'}$ does not evaluate to 0 if and only if the corresponding coloring is proper, i.e. if the coloring of $G'$ extends to $G$.
-Since we now look for a non-zero value of $P_{G'}$, applying Theorem~\ref{thm:nss} to the subsets $\hat{x}$ gives a sufficient condition in terms of the monomials in $P_{G'}$: to prove that the coloring extends from $G'$ to $G$, it is sufficient to find a monomial $m$ in $P_{G'}$ such that the three following conditions hold: \begin{enumerate} \item $\deg(m)=\deg(P)$. \item $\deg_X(m) < |\hat{x}|$ for every uncolored element $x$ of $G$. \item The coefficient of $m$ in $P$ is non-zero. \end{enumerate}
+Since we now look for a non-zero value of $P_{G'}$, applying Theorem~\ref{thm:nss} to the subsets $\hat{x}$ gives a sufficient condition in terms of the monomials in $P_{G'}$: to prove that the coloring extends from $G'$ to $G$, it is sufficient to find a monomial $m$ in $P_{G'}$ such that the three following conditions hold: \begin{enumerate} \item $\deg(m)=\deg(P)$. \item $\deg_X(m) < |\hat{x}|$ for every uncolored and not forgotten element $x$ of $G$. \item The coefficient of $m$ in $P$ is non-zero. \end{enumerate}

 Therefore, proving that a configuration is reducible using the Combinatorial Nullstellensatz amounts to finding a suitable monomial in $P_{G'}$.
 For the sake of readability, we do not state the polynomial $P_{G'}$ in each of the reduction proofs.